SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

 \subsection{Background}

 Visual AutoRegressive (VAR) modeling~\cite{var} redefines the traditional autoregressive paradigm by shifting from a \textit{next-token} prediction to a \textit{next-scale} prediction paradigm.
 Instead of generating one token sequentially, each autoregressive step in VAR produces an entire token map at a specific resolution scale, progressively refining the image from coarse to fine.
-Given an image feature map $\boldsymbol F \in \mathbb{R}^{H \times W \times D}$, VAR quantizes it into $K$ multi-scale residual token maps
+Given an image feature map $\boldsymbol F \in \mathbb{R}^{H \times W \times D}$, VAR quantizes it into $K$ multi-scale residual token maps where $\boldsymbol{R}_k$ denotes the token map at scale $k$.
+The resolution of $\boldsymbol{R}_k$ is $h_k\times w_k$ and it grows larger gradually from $k=1\to K$.
+The size of last scale token map is $(h_K \times w_K)=(H\times W)$.
+Based on the text prompt $t$ embedding $\boldsymbol\Psi(t)$ and $\mathcal{R}$, the joint distribution is factorized autoregressively as: where $\boldsymbol\Psi(t)$ typically is projected to the first scale with size $1\times1$.
+During inference, the model predicts the next-scale residual $\boldsymbol{R}_k$ in parallel conditioned on all previous scales.